thetechjd/react-crypto-pay/README.md

 ## Styles

-React Crypto Pay Modal style can be customized by targeting the cryptopaymodal and cryptopaybutton classes and the style tag in JSX.
+React Crypto Pay Button style can be customized by targeting the cryptopaymodal and cryptopaybutton classes and the style tag in JSX.
 Web3Modal styles can be imported by adding the following in the component file:

 ```sh
 import 'react-crypto-pay/dist/style.css'